SnehalGajbhiyeG/myYoutube/README.md

 ## Table of Tech Stack

-- React for the base setup
-- Redux toolkit for store actions
+React: The foundation for dynamic user interfaces.
+Redux Toolkit: For state management and actions.
-- React Router DOM for routing
+React Router DOM: Ensuring smooth routing within the application.
-- Tailwind CSS for sleek styles
+Tailwind CSS: Sleek and modern styles to enhance the user experience.

 ---

 ## Features

+Features
+Seamless Navigation
-- Toggle sidebar for seamless navigation
+Toggle sidebar for effortless navigation throughout the platform.
+Enhanced Search
-- Youtube search bar with autocomplete functionality
+Utilize the YouTube search bar with autocomplete functionality to find content effortlessly.
-- Side card panel for additional content
+Side Card Panel
+Access additional content conveniently via the side card panel.
+Live Video Feed
-- Live YouTube video feed by using YouTube video feed API
+Enjoy a live YouTube video feed by utilizing the YouTube video feed API.
-- Nested comments
+Nested Comments
+Engage in organized discussions with the ability for n-level nested comments.

 ---